 Watch Dr Wondu Alemayehu from The Fred Hollows Foundation explaining how he is implementing the WHO endorsed SAFE Strategy informed by the latest developments in research and technology in the fight against trachoma in Oromia, Ethiopia.

 Change through social activism was something close to Fred’s heart.
 He was well known for never taking no for an answer.

 Our advocacy work is about achieving social change which can be done in a number of ways.

 - Train locals to drive sustainable and improved eye health services

 Joel Edgerton, visited our work in Dubbo, Australia to campaign for change.
-He has one message for us: it's time to Close the Gap an stand up for better Indigenous health in Australia.
+He has one message for us: it's time to Close the Gap and stand up for better indigenous health in Australia.